makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Safari

-Using Safari 14 on iOS, FingerprintJS was able to detect when not using Incognito:
+Using Safari 14 on iOS, Fingerprint was able to detect when not using Incognito:

 ![Testing on Safari without Incognito - Method 5](https://i.imgur.com/V9EpIhT.png)